hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-monitor-swift-disk.md

 Perform the following steps to monitor the usage of Swift disk:

 1. In the Undercloud, login to Icinga Dashboard (http://<**Undercloud_IP**>/icinga/).
-Login credentials are:
+Following are the default login credentials:

 	* Username- icingaadmin
 	* Password- icingaadmin

 Tactical Monitoring Overview page displays.

-2.Click **Status** on the left panel and then click **Host Detail**.
+2.In the Tactical Monitoring Overview page, click **Status** on the left panel and then click **Host Detail**.

 <img src ="media/icinga_host-details.png/">

 The page navigates to Current Network Status.
 The page displays the Host Status Details For All Host in a tabular form.
 The table contains the following information:

 * Host: IP address of the Host
 * Status: Displays the status of the Host i.e. Up and dowm.